tvardero/ta.RainWorldMods/README.md

 Steps:

 1. Run `dotnet tool restore` (only once you clone the repository)
-2. Run `dotnet cake --target Publish-ImGuiDevTools`
+2. Run `dotnet cake --target Publish-DearDevTools`
-3. Mod is at `/dist/tvardero.ImGuiDevTools`, ready to be zipped
+3. Mod is at `/dist/tvardero.DearDevTools`, ready to be zipped

 ## License